maheshbelavadi/vaccine_checker_under45/README.md

 # Under 45 vaccine availability checker

-This script will check for vaccine availability and print it when available, optionally will give you a callback as well.
+This script will check for vaccine availability and print it when available, optionally will give you a callback as well (_Only when there are more than 10 free slots availabile_).

 ### Running this script